Follow us: Orlando:

 You might want to travel to Disney World alone, but don’t plan it alone!
 Here are our best tips when thinking about your solo Disney travel plan.

-For first-time solo travelers, a shorter trip of 2-4 days can be ideal.
-This provides enough time to experience the highlights without becoming overwhelmed.
+For first-time solo travelers, a shorter trip of 2-4 days is ideal.
+This provides enough time to experience the entertainment without feeling overwhelmed.

 More experienced Disney visitors might opt for longer stays to enjoy a more relaxed pace and deeper exploration of the parks.

-When traveling solo, your hotel choice becomes even more important as it serves as your personal retreat.
+As a solo traveler, your hotel choice becomes even more important as it’s your personal retreat.
 Consider these factors:

-• Location: On-property hotels offer convenience and extended park hours
+• Location: On-property hotels offer convenience, early park entry, and extended park hours

 • Budget: Value resorts provide Disney magic at lower price points

-• Amenities: Consider what matters most to you personally (pool, dining options, etc.)
+• Amenities: Consider what matters most to you (pool, dining options, etc.)

 As a solo traveler, you have several options for getting around: